confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 The result of EXTRACTJSONFIELD is always a STRING.
 Use `CAST` to convert the result to another type.
-For example, `CAST(EXTRACTJSONFIELD(message, '$.log.instance') AS INT)` will extract the instance number from the above JSON object as a INT.
+For example, `CAST(EXTRACTJSONFIELD(message, '$.log.instance') AS INT)` will extract the instance number from the above JSON object as an INT.

 The return type of the UDF is STRING, so JSONPaths that select multiple elements, like those containing wildcards, aren't supported.